CraigyOnline/UntrainedEffort/README.md

 - Optional cloud sync
 - Wear OS support
 - Illustrated exercise form guidance (start/end position art)
-- **Fatigue-aware expected rep range** — live, set-by-set expected rep range in the Workout HUD based on rolling recent performance for that exercise.
-Larger feature needing its own live-session UI treatment — a future phase, not a quick add.
-- **Shareable progress card** — export-to-image card combining workout stats and the muscle map, offered as an optional action after the Workout Complete acknowledgment/stats reveal.
-Reuse `workoutStats.ts` and `MuscleMap` rather than duplicating logic.

 ---

 ## Contributing

-This project is developed primarily for personal use, but ideas, bug reports and pull requests are always welcome.
+This is primarily a personal project (see the note at the top), but ideas, bug reports, and pull requests are always welcome.

 ---